Adopt-A-Park

 Robert Burns Park Adoption: Clifford Family Foundation Charitable Trust

-This adoption funded a new DG walking path around the park.
+Their 2021 adoption funded a new DG walking path around the park.

 Thank you to Carrie Clifford and the Clifford Family Foundation Charitable Trust for their generous support of Robert Burns Park.